Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

-## File Comparison - A Practical Guide to Working with Diff and Patch Files"
+## File Comparison - Working with Diff and Patch commands"

 ## Abstract